travisfw/Enlightened_Structure/Software_Zero/index.md

  * A foundation for the full systems -- we have in mind the full-blown vision, and we want to do steps towards that.
  * Composed of thin components which communicate over well-defined HTTP interfaces.

-The MVP must be good enough that people want to use it, and keep coming back.
+The MVP must be compelling: people want to use it, and keep coming back.

 Assumptions
 ===========